Pre-College Program Accepted Students

 You can pay through online services under 'View Balance and Make Account Payments'.*

 *Your current balance information will not be reflected in this section, but you can still submit payment.

 Before registering, be sure to read about the courses available during the three different sessions and our tips for choosing the right course.

-- Log into online services and select your desired course
+- Log into online services and upload the form to the Document Manager.*

 4. Make your travel arrangements

 Once you are registered in a specific course, you will know the session and course dates and times.
 This enables you to make your travel plans.

 - Note: Check-in occurs the Sunday afternoon before the first day of class, and check-out is the last Friday of class by 7:30 pm.
 You must attend all of your classes in their entirety, so your travel plans must be made accordingly.

 You live on campus during the session, but you may need to reserve accommodations elsewhere when you travel to and from the program.
 Please note that in Massachusetts, minors (under the age of 18) may not check into a hotel alone.
 This may require a parent or guardian to make travel arrangements that align with their student's post-program and travel schedule.